-My new book, Gentlemanly Terrorists, focuses on an underground radical political movement in early and mid-twentieth century India and the ways in which political violence against the British colonial state became an important, but historically underemphasized, form of protest.
+My recent book, Gentlemanly Terrorists, focuses on an underground radical political movement in early and mid-twentieth century India and the ways in which political violence against the British colonial state became an important, but historically underemphasized, form of protest.
 While Gandhi's nonviolent protest movements are often seen to be the hallmark of anticolonial protest, the book follows how the colonial state invested in security and emergency legislation to contain what they felt was an active terrorist threat.
 In the process of writing this book, I have become fascinated with the ways that political violence has become a central part of popular historical narratives.
-My next project focuses on commemorations of freedom fighters, and the ways in which public monuments and statues to mark India's independence struggle has become a part of India's political landscape.

 - Modern South Asia, gender, colonialism